Section 13. County Convention: Time, Place and

 - If an elected delegate cannot attend, they may appoint their own alternate provided

-that they notify the District Chairperson at least ten (10) days prior to the convening
+that they notify the District Chairperson in writing at least ten (10) days prior to the convening

 of the convention and;